laraish/laraish/readme.md

 ## View debugger
 Sometimes, you just want to get some basic information about the current view(page) being displayed.
 For example, the path of the view file, or the name of the controller that was used.

 To get the basic information of the current view being displayed, you include the `ViewDebbuger` trait in your `App\Http\Controllers`.
-Open your console of your browser, and you could find something like this:
+Make sure you have called `wp_footer()` in your view, then open your console of your browser, and you could find something like this:

 ```json
 {